usgs-coupled/phreeqc3/README.Linux.txt

 For Linux, if the "make install" command described above has not been executed, the executable may be copied to the current directory.
 In addition the default database file, phreeqc.dat, may need to be in the current directory.
-Phreeqc.dat is installed in phreeqc-@VERSION@/database/phreeqc.dat.
+Phreeqc.dat is in phreeqc-@VERSION@-@REVISION@/database/phreeqc.dat.

 The shell variable PHREEQC_DATABASE can be used to specify the default database.
-In the C shell, this variable can be set with the command:
+In the C shell, this variable can be set (assuming your database is named /home/jdoe/local/project/mydata.dat) with the command:

   setenv PHREEQC_DATABASE /home/jdoe/local/project/mydata.dat